kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 - for super-fast single-node data transformations in Python, use Polars.

-As mentioned in the introduction, I believe the lines here will continue to become increasingly blurry.
-I can imagine that DuckDB will likely continue improving Python's ergonomics, and Polars will extend its SQL support.
+As mentioned in the introduction, I believe that, over time, the differences here will continue to disappear.
+I can imagine that DuckDB will continue improving Python's ergonomics, and Polars will extend its SQL support.

-It's also worth mentioning that DuckDB integrates well with Polars - just add ``.pl()`` to convert your DuckDB table to a Polars DataFrame.
+It's also worth mentioning that DuckDB integrates well with Polars — just add ``.pl()`` to convert your DuckDB table to a Polars DataFrame.

 **What about distributed compute?** DuckDB is an in-process single-node database.
 However, MotherDuck offers a distributed DuckDB offering.
-Check our [DuckDB vs. MotherDuck](https://kestra.io/blogs/2023-07-28-duckdb-vs-motherduck) guide and [our DuckDB blueprints](https://demo.kestra.io/ui/blueprints/community?selectedTag=35) to learn more about various DuckDB use cases for scheduled ETL and event-driven workflows.
+Check our [DuckDB vs. MotherDuck](https://kestra.io/blogs/2023-07-28-duckdb-vs-motherduck) guide and our [DuckDB blueprints](https://demo.kestra.io/ui/blueprints/community?selectedTag=35) to learn more about various DuckDB use cases for scheduled ETL and event-driven workflows.

 Speaking of scaling your dataframes to distributed compute, let's cover Modin, Ponder, and Fugue next.